BrunoBonacci/mulog/doc/els-name-mangling.md

 ```

 The `orderId` is a number automatically incremented by the DB.
-If you index this document in ElasticSearch with:
+If you index this document in Elasticsearch with:

 ```
 >>> PUT http://localhost:9200/orders/_doc/43253